5 Most Common Mistakes Selecting Well Water Treatment Systems

 Unfortunately, by the time many of our customers work with us, they are installing their 2nd or 3rd well water treatment system after having problems with the water filtration system that they had before.

 We realized after some time that there are five common mistakes a lot of homeowners make when choosing well water treatment.

 You can easily avoid these problems with a little help and very little time and effort.

 The Top 5 Mistakes Include:

-- Failing to correctly analyze the well water chemistry
+1. Failing to analyze the well water chemistry correctly

-- Not know the well pump and/or well flow rate in gallons or liters per minute
+3. Not knowing the well pump and well flow rate in gallons or liters per minute

 Water Taken For Granted